In urban north, Santorum searches for U.S. heartland

 "In the early debates, Rick Santorum came off a little agitated," said Marla Galloway, a 43-year-old voiceover performer from Newton, Illinois.
 "He was saying, 'What about me?'
 That's also what's cool about him.
 I think people here are a little agitated.
 We also feel overlooked."

-Santorum played the underdog on a stop in Arlington Heights, 25 miles from Chicago, one of his few Illinois events in the Chicago area.
+Santorum played the underdog on a stop in Arlington Heights, 25 miles ( 40 km) from Chicago, one of his few Illinois events in the Chicago area.

 "No one, no one is expecting us to do well here in Illinois," he said.
 "We're being outspent ten to one.
 And it's a state, they say, 'Well, it just fits Romney.
 It's a moderate Republican state.'
 Conservatives don't have much of an opportunity in Illinois to speak their voice."